Glossary

 Neutrino Oscillations

 Something very interesting about neutrinos is that they change flavors.
 Say you observe an electron neutrino at Point A, then observe it again at Point B which is 20 meters away.
-You may see that the electron neutrino is now a muon neutrino.
-As the neutrino travels, it is a mix of the three different flavors.
-Once we detect it, we can se
+You may see that the electron neutrino you detected at point A is now a muon neutrino at point B. As the neutrino travels, it is a quantum mechanical mix of the three different flavors.